jonlpersson/ed-latimore/site/_posts/2023-12-26-11-reasons-why-we-can-t-have-nice-things.md

   - Stoic-Street-Smarts-Newsletter
   - Reality
 description: >-
-  Here are 11 reasons why humanity is doomed and everything is f*cked.
-If we could fix even 2 of these things, our planet would become unrecognizable in the best way.
+  11 short reasons why humanity is doomed and we can't have nice things.
+If we could fix even 2 of these our planet would become unrecognizable in the best way.
 image: /assets/images/drafts/why-we-cant-have-nice-things.jpeg
 ---
 Here are 11 reasons why humanity is doomed and everything is f\*cked.
 If we could fix even 2 of these things, our planet would become unrecognizable in the best way.